 Eric Weber is an Associate Professor of Architecture and Coordinator of the David G. Howryla Design+Build Studio.
 He was the Principal Investigator for Team Las Vegas, UNLV’s entry in Solar Decathlon 2013, which finished second overall, first U.S. team.
 Professor Weber teaches the fourth-year/graduate Design+Build Studio, building technology courses, and seminars on the conceptual/theoretical genesis for material selection and detailing.
-Current design+build projects include artist in residence facilities for The Mesa Artists Retreat Center, and serving as Principal Investigator for UNLV’s entry in Solar Decathlon 2020.
+Current design+build projects include artist in residence facilities in Springdale, Utah, and serving as Principal Investigator for UNLV’s entry in Solar Decathlon 2020.
 Professor Weber is a Registered Architect in the State of Arizona.
 Many of the professional projects with which he has been associated have been published internationally and have won regional AIA honor awards.

 David Baird studied architecture at the University of Illinois, Champaign and received a Bachelor of Science in Architecture in 1987.
 From Illinois, he moved to Copenhagen, Denmark, where Baird studied and worked for a Danish design firm.
 Upon his return to the United States, David was offered an assistantship at the University of Arizona, Tucson, which he accepted.
 There he studied art and architecture and obtained a post-professional Master of Architecture Degree in 1991.
 Since graduation Baird has published over 25 academic papers, lectured at a dozen universities and has received major grants that support his architectural and artistic investigations.
 This work has been recognized by his peers, published and has received numerous awards.